servicecatalog/documentation/DOCKER.md

 * Connect to the new Docker virtual machine:
 `docker-machine ssh default`

-## Configuring Docker host and ports
+## Configuring the OSCM host and ports

-* Docker image is accessible via http://DOCKER_HOST:PORT/oscm-portal
+* When running in a Docker container, OSCM is accessible via `http://<DOCKER_HOST>:<PORT>/oscm-portal`

-* If you follow our [manual](https://hub.docker.com/r/servicecatalog/oscm/) on DockerHub, we advise to use localhost as DOCKER_HOST.

-* Without explicitly changing to localhost, Docker will use the IP address of the virtual machine.
-It is visible when starting the Docker Quickstart Terminal, or can be displayed by typing:
+* We recommend setting up `localhost` for `<DOCKER_HOST>`, as described by our [manual](https://hub.docker.com/r/servicecatalog/oscm/) on DockerHub.
+Without explicitly setting up for using `localhost`, `<DOCKER_HOST>` will be the IP address of the Docker virtual machine, which is visible when starting the Docker Quickstart Terminal, or can be displayed by typing:
 	`docker-machine ip <machine name>`

-* Docker ports can be changed when running our image:

-	`docker run -it -p 18080:8080 -p 18081:8081 -p 18048:8048 -p 18480:8480 -p 18448:8448 servicecatalog/oscm`

-Ports 18080, 18081, 18048, 18480 and 18448 can be changed as you like.
-If you do not explicitly specify ports, Docker will assign random values.

-Below you can find the ports which are exposed by running the servicecatalog/oscm image:
+* OSCM is available at the following ports:

 Port | Description
 ------------ | -------------